 The Samsung HW-Q930B has a great surrounds performance.
 Its two discrete satellites provide a clear and accurate representation of sound effects in the soundstage.
 Sound seems like it's coming from all around you, rather than just from a speaker placed in front of you.
 There's a little extra bass mixed into these channels to provide thump and rumble to action-packed scenes like car crashes and explosions.

 The Samsung HW-Q930B has up-firing drivers built into the bar and the satellites, which ricochet sound off the ceiling to create the illusion of height.
-With its neutral sound, sound effects are clear and present in the mix, too.
+With its neutral sound, sound effects are clear and present in the mix.

 Subjectively, the bar provides a good listening experience with Atmos content.
 It immerses you in the sound, with a wide and tall soundstage that makes it seem like sound effects are taking place all around you, each matching the action you see on the screen.
 The bass provides good rumble, too, so you feel the rumble in explosions and other action-packed scenes like you would at a movie theater.
-It's one of the best Atmos bars that we've tested.
+Its performance is comparable to the more premium Samsung HW-Q990B, and it offers more detail than the more affordable Samsung HW-Q910B.

 The Samsung HW-Q930B has an incredible selection of sound enhancement features.
 This premium bar gives you access to most of Samsung's customization tools, including a 7-band graphic EQ and EQ presets like 'Standard', 'Surround Sound', 'Game', and 'Adaptive Sound'.
 Using the Settings button on the remote, you have a dialogue enhancement tool called Voice Enhance as well as a night mode feature to balance the volume level between different programs and commercials.
 Like most premium bars, it has a room correction feature to optimize the soundbar's output based on your room's acoustics— it's called SpaceFit Sound.
 Compared to the Samsung HW-Q990B, there's no Auto EQ; however, this feature only adjusts the subwoofer's output, so you may not find it's worth the extra cost.